yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/10-bridge-support/README.md

 Bridges, or line jumps, are a means to resolve the visual ambiguity induced by intersecting edge paths.
 Each segment of an edge path that intersects with at least one other segment (from either the same or another edge path) can be augmented with a bridge in one of a variety of different styles like gap, arc, and rectangle.

-Bridge rendering is handled by the [BridgeManager](https://docs.yworks.com/yfileshtml/#/api/BridgeManager) class.
-It can be enabled by assigning the GraphComponent to BridgeManager’s canvasComponent property.
-To determine obstacles, the BridgeManager instance uses an implementation of the [IObstacleProvider](https://docs.yworks.com/yfileshtml/#/api/IObstacleProvider) interface.
-We use the [GraphObstacleProvider](https://docs.yworks.com/yfileshtml/#/api/GraphObstacleProvider) that by default incorporates the obstacle definitions returned by all edges from the current graph.
+Bridge rendering is handled by the [BridgeManager](https://docs.yworks.com/yfileshtml/api/BridgeManager) class.
+It can be enabled by assigning the GraphComponent to [BridgeManager.canvasComponent](https://docs.yworks.com/yfileshtml/api/BridgeManager#canvasComponent) property.
+To determine obstacles, the BridgeManager instance uses an implementation of the [IObstacleProvider](https://docs.yworks.com/yfileshtml/api/IObstacleProvider) interface.
+We use the [GraphObstacleProvider](https://docs.yworks.com/yfileshtml/api/GraphObstacleProvider) that by default incorporates the obstacle definitions returned by all edges from the current graph.

 ```
 const bridgeManager = new BridgeManager()